RavenPack/r-api/README.md

 accessing our entity reference master and taxonomy.

 This document provides detailed information about RPSelfServiceAPI Package and examples for each of the functions.
+It illustrates specific examples to work with each of the products available: **rpa** or **edge**.
 For further information on Filter syntax, available Indicators, etc.. please refer to our [API documentation](https://app.ravenpack.com/api-documentation/).

 Installation